BIOS-SCOPE/data_pipeline/README.md

 ## Calculating derived variables from BATS data
 update 9 February 2024\
 There is a general interest in BIOS-SCOPE to calculate Ruth's parameters for all BATS data, back to BATS cruise #001.
 There is now a MATLAB script to do this [calcDerivedVariables_BATSallTime.m ](https://github.com/BIOS-SCOPE/data_pipeline/blob/main/MATLAB_code/calcDerivedVariables_BATSallTime.m ).
 The output is one file with everyone and a series of CSV files, one per cruise.
-The full file is quite large, so it is now sitting in the BIOS-SCOPE Google Drive.
+The full file is quite large, so it is now sitting in the BIOS-SCOPE Google Drive.\
+updated 3 July 2024\
+Krista made a new repository that will be BATSallTime because it's too confusing to do the changes needed to make the historical BATS calculations in the same place as the code needed to merge R/MATLAB for future BATS cruises.

 ## tasks to-do list
 Ruth